 Internet access on Sojourn is slow and only suitable for sending emails and basic surfing.
 You won't be able to stream or Skype.
 At 40 cents per minute, prices are exorbitant for a modern cruise ship.
 An unlimited access package will set you back $240 for a week or $400 for more than a week.
 Only one device at a time is supported.

 Smoking is not permitted anywhere inside the ship or on cabin balconies; passengers who violate that policy will be fined $250 per day.
 Designated smoking areas are available outdoors on the starboard half of Deck 9 by the Sky Bar, the starboard half of the aft open terrace outside of The Club on Deck 5 and the starboard half of the open terrace outside of Seabourn Square on Deck 7.
 The Deck 7 area is the only place onboard where cigars and pipes may be smoked.
 E-cigarettes may be smoked inside of passenger cabins and in designated smoking areas.

 Sojourn doesn't have a huge atrium like larger cruise ships, but there is a spiral staircase midship that is the central walkway to main venues on each floor.
 The artwork on Sojourn is relatively subdued with one clever surprise: a statue of a dachshund, named Techsel (or Tex).

-While Seabourn Sojourn does not have dedicated kids clubs, the ship does accommodate families with children.
+While Seabourn Sojourn does not have dedicated kids clubs, the ship accommodates families with children.
 You'll typically see more children on the ship in the summer or holidays, during shorter sailings in the Mediterranean or Caribbean.

-When children are onboard, the line arranges for childcare -- =the Card Room is turned into an activity room, and low-key events are planned for the younger set.
+When children are onboard, the line arranges for child care.
+The Card Room is turned into an activity room, and low-key events are planned for the younger set.
 Keep in mind that on a ship this size, a sailing with 30 children is considered "a lot"; kids who splash in pools or take over hot tubs will not be looked upon favorably by other passengers.